Documentation – Current v24.2

 IT8.7 Requires a reference file in IT8.7 format, available from the chart manufacturer, generally available on their websites.

-You can use the standard default reference or NIST-traceable measurements provided by ISA.
+Rezchecker You can use the standard default reference or NIST-traceable measurements provided by ISA.
 These measurements are in a difficult-to-use XLS/CGATS file format.
 To use this data, open the file in Google sheets (which can be done directly in Gmail) or in Excel.
-Select the 30 rows and 3 columns with numeric LAB L, LAB A, and LAB B data for the patches, shown on the right, and copy them into the clipboard.
-Paste into a a blank Excel sheet or text editor.
+Select the 30 rows representing the patches and the 3 column representing LAB L, LAB A, and LAB B, and copy them into the clipboard.
+Past into a text editor and save the file (with txt or csv extension).

 CMP DigitaL TargeT 003 Individually measured reference files are supplied with each target.
 May be deprecated.